 The number of Monterey Park Overflights may vary from month to month due to weather, air traffic volume, and/or operational factors.
+As operations gradually increase toward prepandemic levels, Monterey Park Overflights are also increasing.

-The number of Monterey Park Overflights shows an upward trend from 2015-2018 that is comparable to the increase in overall LAX operations.
-However, as the total number of North Downwind Arrivals decreased in 2019, so did the number of Monterey Park Overflights.
+The number of Monterey Park Overflights shows an upward trend from 2016-2018 that is comparable to the increase in overall LAX operations.
+Similarly, as the total number of North Downwind Arrivals decreased in 2019 and 2020, so did the number of Monterey Park Overflights.